Jacob Nix: San Diego Padres

 Nix did not consent to being reselected by the Astros in the 2015 draft.
 The San Diego Padres selected Nix in the third round, with the 86th overall selection, of the draft.
 He signed with the Padres, receiving a $900,000 signing bonus.
-Nix was assigned to the AZL Padres, where he spent the whole season, pitching to a 0–2 record with a 5.49 ERA in seven games.
-In 2016, Nix pitched for the Fort Wayne TinCaps of the Class A Midwest League, where he posted a 3–7 record with a 3.93 ERA.
+Nix was assigned to the Arizona League Padres, where he spent the whole season, pitching to a 0–2 record with a 5.49 ERA in seven games.
+In 2016, Nix pitched for the Fort Wayne TinCaps of the Single–A Midwest League, where he posted a 3–7 record with a 3.93 ERA.

-Nix spent the 2017 season with both the Lake Elsinore Storm of the Class A-Advanced California League and the San Antonio Missions of the Class AA Texas League, where he went a combined 5–5 with a 4.67 ERA between both teams.
+Nix spent the 2017 season with both the Lake Elsinore Storm of the High–A California League and the San Antonio Missions of the Double–A Texas League, where he went a combined 5–5 with a 4.67 ERA between both teams.
 In 2018, the Padres invited Nix to spring training.
-Nix made nine starts for San Antonio, pitching to a 2.05 ERA, and then made one start for the El Paso Chihuahuas of the Class AAA Pacific Coast League, not allowing a run, before the Padres decided to promote Nix to the major leagues to make his debut on August 10.
+Nix made nine starts for San Antonio, pitching to a 2.05 ERA, and then made one start for the El Paso Chihuahuas of the Triple–A Pacific Coast League, not allowing a run, before the Padres decided to promote Nix to the major leagues to make his debut on August 10.
 He made nine starts, going 2–5 in 42 1/3 innings and a 7.02 ERA.
 Nix suffered a tear in his ulnar collateral ligament of the elbow in March 2019.
 He elected to rehab the injury and forgo surgery.
 Nix returned to game action on July 26, and made rehab appearances for the AZL Padres, Lake Elsinore, the Amarillo Sod Poodles, and El Paso.
 Following the 2019 season, Nix made one appearance for the Peoria Javelinas of the Arizona Fall League.
-Nix was designated for assignment on November 4, and outrighted to El Paso on November 11.
+Nix was designated for assignment on November 4, and sent outright to El Paso on November 11.

-In 2021, Nix suffered an elbow injury in Spring Training that required Tommy John surgery.
+Nix did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+In 2021, Nix suffered an elbow injury in spring training that required Tommy John surgery.
 He underwent the surgery in mid-March.
-He elected free agency on November 10, 2022.
+Nix elected free agency following the season on November 10, 2022.

 Orix Buffaloes

 On December 29, 2022, Nix signed with the Orix Buffaloes of Nippon Professional Baseball.
+He made two appearances for Orix in 2023, allowing seven runs on seven hits with five strikeouts across six innings pitched.
+Nix became a free agent following the 2023 season.

+Lake Country DockHounds

+On December 6, 2024, Nix signed with the Lake Country DockHounds of the American Association of Professional Baseball.
+He made eight starts for the DockHounds in 2025, posting a 1-1 record and 3.72 ERA with 53 strikeouts over 46 innings of work.